-One of the first decisions that needs to be made when ordering a transcription service (or even typing up your own) is which is the best format: verbatim transcription, intelligent verbatim transcription or discourse analysis transcription?
-If you choose the right format for you, you will be left with a perfectly coherent transcription suitable for your purposes, but choose the wrong one and you could be left disappointed and even confused.
+One of the first decisions that needs to be made when ordering a transcription service (or even typing up your own) is which is the best format.
+Should you choose erbatim transcription, intelligent verbatim transcription or discourse analysis transcription?
+If you choose the right format for you, you will be left with a perfectly coherent transcription.
+That will be suitable for your purposes.
+If choose the wrong one and you could be left disappointed and even confused.
 So what are the different types exactly and when should or shouldn’t they be used?

 So that’s what the three types mean.
 From there, I guess it’s your choice which one is best.
 Obviously, the more detail captured, the more time spent typing, and consequently, the more money you’ll spend but we think it’s important you get the transcription you want, exactly as you want it!